The Wasserstein-Fourier Distance for Stationary Time Series: Introduction

 \section{Introduction}

-Time series (TS) analysis is ubiquitous in a number of applications: from seismic applications to audio enhancement, from astronomy to fault detection, and from underwater navigation to source separation.
+Time series analysis is ubiquitous in a number of applications: from seismology to audio enhancement, from astronomy to fault detection, and from underwater navigation to source separation.
 Time series analysis occurs naturally in the spectral domain, where signals are represented in terms of how their energy is spread across frequencies.
-The spectral content of a signal is given by its---e.g., Fourier---power spectral density (PSD), which can be computed via the Periodogram \cite{periodogram}, parametric approaches such as the autoregressive and Yule-Walker methods \cite{Yule267,Walker518}, and also methods handling noisy and missing data \cite{turner_sahani,choudhuri_2004,protopapas,BABU2010359,tobar18}.
-Comparing time series through their respective (appropriately computed) PSDs provides a promising alternative to the time domain, since the spectral representation is robust to differences on sampling rate, missing values, noise, delays and general acquisition \emph{artefacts}.
-This concept has been exploited by, e.g., \cite{itakura1968analysis}, who computed a distance between two times series using the Bregman divergence (associated to the logarithm function) between their PSDs; however, this divergence is of no use when the spectral supports\footnote{The \emph{support} of a function is the subset of the input space where the function is strictly greater than zero, therefore, the spectral support is the set of frequency components that have energy and thus are present in the time series.} differ.
+The spectral content of a signal is given by its---e.g., Fourier---power spectral density (PSD), which can be computed via the Periodogram \cite{periodogram} or parametric approaches such as the autoregressive and Yule-Walker methods \cite{Yule267,Walker518}.
+Comparing time series through their respective PSDs has been considered since the late 1960's, e.g., using the Itakura-Saito (IS) distance \cite{itakura1968analysis} given by the Bregman divergence associated to the logarithm function between PSDs.
+Today, comparing time series in the spectral domain is still relevant mainly due to the recent advances on spectral estimation that are robust to noise, missing values, and general acquisition \emph{artefacts} \cite{turner_sahani,choudhuri_2004,protopapas,BABU2010359,tobar18}.
+However, the IS divergence (as well as most distances between functions) is of no use when the spectral supports\footnote{The \emph{support} of a function is the subset of the input space where the function is strictly greater than zero, therefore, the spectral support is the set of frequency components that have energy and thus are present in the time series.} of the functions differ.
 Therefore, developing sound metrics for comparing general PSDs remains essential.